Hegseth says no ‘timeframe’ for war on Iran as Pentagon asks for $200bn

 Congress, however, has not authorised the war and is showing growing unease with the military operation’s scope and strategy.

 Congress is controlled by the president’s Republican Party, but many of the more conservative lawmakers are also fiscal hawks, with little political appetite for big spending, on military operations or other matters.

 Most Democrats are likely to reject such a request and demand more detailed plans for military strategy and goals.

+Betty McCollum, the ranking Democrat on the House subcommittee with oversight over defense spending, was among those who indicated she would press for information about the war effort before considering new funds.

 The requested amount would be a sizable boost to the Pentagon’s annual budget, which Congress approved at more than $800bn for the current fiscal year.